-Dental implants boast an incredibly high success rate — in fact, they are successful in over 95 percent of cases.
+Dental implants boast an incredibly high success rate — in fact, they are successful in over 95% of cases.
 That does not mean, however, that they are invulnerable to complications.
-In rare cases, circumstances arise that lead to implant failure.
+In rare cases, circumstances arise that lead to a failed dental implant in New York City.
 If you believe that one of your implants is experiencing a problem, contact us as soon as you can.
-We are proud to be your dentists who offer dental implant salvage in Midtown, TX.
+We will evaluate the issue and design a treatment plan to get your oral health back on track.

 Whether you just had an implant placed, or you have already been enjoying it for years, you should always be on the lookout for signs of potential dental implant failure, including the following: